jinghuahe123/Sensing-Project/README.md

 # Sensing-Project

+A copy of this document can be found in the files under 'Equipment Documentation.docx'

 ## Imperial College RADAR Project

 The equipment supplied for this project consists of two main parts: the speaker setup and the microphone setup.
 For simplicity, this guide separates the two into separate sections.
 An additional software demonstration and template is included.